 Help develop grant proposals, presentations, and manuscripts

-Bachelor's degree in related discipline required.
-Some related experience.
+Bachelor's degree in related discipline and some related experience required.
 Additional education may substitute for required experience and additional related experience may substitute for required education, to the extent permitted by the JHU equivalency formula.

 A year of related experience in clinical trials/medical research desired.